puntawatsub/SmartBudget/scrum/resources/sprint3/jiya_backend.md

 - **Does the code meet the requirements?**

-  - [x] Implemented all backend routes for signup, login, password reset, goals, dashboard, categories, and upcoming bills.
+  - [x] Implemented all backend routes for forget password reset, dashboard and upcoming bills.
   - [x] Edge cases are handled:
-    - Duplicate emails during signup.
-    - Invalid login credentials.
-    - Unauthorized access to protected routes.
     - Missing or invalid input in CRUD operations.
-  - [x] Backend integrates properly with MongoDB for persistent storage of users, goals, analytics, and bills.
+  - [x] Backend integrates properly with MongoDB for persistent storage of bills and csv transaction

 - **Integration**
   - [x] All routes are protected by authentication middleware where required.